-On this episode of the Teacher Career Coach podcast, I invite you to follow along as I chat with the incredibly inspiring Angela Watson.
+On this episode of the Teacher Career Coach Podcast, I invite you to follow along as I chat with the incredibly inspiring Angela Watson about how to make teaching sustainable.
 Now, maybe you’ve already heard of Angela and all of her incredible resources for teachers.
 Either way, this is one of my favorite episodes to date.
 Angela is one of the most highly regarded productivity and mindset specialists for educators.
 In addition to being an author and a motivational speaker, she’s also the host of the very popular Truth For Teachers podcast.
 Whether you’re ultimately looking to leave the profession or stay in the classroom, this episode offers tangible tips to help you adjust your priorities, systematize your processes, and better manage your workload.
 You’ll want to take notes on this one, as Angela shares all of her best strategies for making teaching a more sustainable profession.

 Angela Watson Resources:

 - Ask Your Principal For PD Email Template – Copy and paste this blurb to your principal to see if they have additional PD funding for the 40 Hour Teacher Workweek program!

 - Explore the 40 Hour Teacher Workweek Program Learn more about the program, receive sample materials, and learn more from Angela Watson.

 - Listen to the Truth For Teachers Podcast